svikashk/docs/guide/bitbucket-integration.md

 * Click "**Save**".

-Your Zepel account is now integrated with your Github repository.
+Your Zepel account is now integrated with your Bitbucket repository.

 ---